qwuae1/INFSCI_2560_SEC1030_WEB_TECHNOLOGIES_STANDARDS/Exam2-review.md

 A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it’s not resolved (e.g., a network error occurred).
 A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
 Promise users can attach callbacks to handle the fulfilled value or the reason for rejection.

-**how to use promise and chaining**: Because .then() always returns a new promise, it’s possible to chain promises with precise control over how and where errors are handled.
+**how to use promise and chaining**: Because .then()(fulfilled) .catch()(rejected) always returns a new promise, it’s possible to chain promises with precise control over how and where errors are handled.
 Promises allow you to mimic normal synchronous code’s try/catch behavior.

-the fetch() function returns a promise with the response of the operation.

 ### 2. Know JSON syntax and data types.